 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-In a study of 43 children with ADHD, those who received an individualized homeopathic remedy showed a significant improvement in behavior compared to children who received placebo.
+In a study of 43 children with ADHD, those who received an individualized homeopathic remedy showed significant improvement in behavior compared to children who received placebo.
 The homeopathic remedies found to be most effective included:

 - Stramonium -- for children who are fearful, especially at night